MiloTodt/Rubix-Cube/README.md

 Finds the minimal number of moves to solve a Rubix cube utilizing a Spanning Tree.
 Written fully by hand in Rust.
+Only use of non-standard library is a single call to generate a random number.

 The notation used is https://solvethecube.com/notation